gl1tchclub/Sonus-Website/README.md

 ___

 ## Project Description

+### What does the Website Do?

+Sonus is a web-based music service that provides its users access to millions of songs, artists, and playlists.
+Additionally, using AI, a Sona is uniquely crafted for each user depending on their listening habits.
+Users can connect with others through their Sonas!

+### Technology Usage
 To make this project come true, I used VSCode as the IDE and Sveltekit as the framework.
 Using this framework, I coded the entire project in HTML, CSS, and Javascript.

 All user data and images is fetched from the [Unsplash API](https://api.unsplash.com/) and the sona description is fetched from the [WordNinjas API.](https://api.api-ninjas.com/)

-### What does the Website Do?

-Sonus is a web-based music service that provides its users access to millions of songs, artists, and playlists.
-Using AI, a Sona is uniquely crafted for each user depending on their listening habits.

-### Technology Usage
-//apis and AI images, frameworks, languages

 ### Known Bugs